Written by Stephen Day

 Parts from more expensive and established boiler brands tend to be much easier to find, meaning if your boiler does even end up breaking down, you can have it repaired instead of having to replace it.

-Stephen Day | Co-founder
+Written by Stephen Day

-Gas Safe registered and FGAS certified engineer with over 20 years experience in the heating and cooling industry.
+Stephen Day is a Gas Safe registered and FGAS certified engineer with over 20 years of hands-on experience in the heating, cooling, and renewable energy industry, specialising in boiler installations, air conditioning, and heat pump systems.